Posted on June 13 2017

 2) Knees: Like shoulders, knees too undergo considerable stress during workouts.
 Crossfit incorporates plyometric workouts.
 These exercises focus on building explosive strength – they require muscles to contract and expand in a very short time.

 Wearing knee caps or sleeves is an easy and effective way to prevent knee injuries.
 These provide stability and compression along the knee joints.
 ActiveWrap Heated Knee Wraps can be a lifesaver in case of an injury, but it's VERY important to reiterate that if you cannot lift a weight with proper form, it is too heavy for you.
+Exercising caution is one of the most useful CrossFit injury prevention tips we can give you.

 You might feel that the extra rep or weight is beneficial as you are recruiting every muscle fibre to the fullest.
 However, if you are losing form, it means that you have already exhausted your muscles and are exerting unnecessary strain on your joints.
 Muscle pain during training is good, joint pain is not.
 The goal of exercising is to condition and strengthen your muscles and joints through progressive overload, not to cause irreparable damage to them.

+A great way to help with CrossFit injury prevention is to know where to focus your energy.
 If you want to ease pressure in the knee area, concentrate on using glutes, hamstrings, quads and other muscles in the legs.
 Flex your glutes before you go down into the squat (every rep), this balances weight, squares your hips and prevents unnatural pressure build-up in the knees.
 It also prevents hip injuries.

 Develop the muscles of your iliotibial tract (the band that runs along the side ofyour outer upper thighs down to your knees).
 They help to balance the knees laterally.